What does a Search Engine do?

 The big advantage with X-ray searches is that results are based on the content within each page, and are applied to all available pages scanned by the search engine's crawlers.
 This means that you can access any and all published profiles, even the ones that internal searches wouldn't give you access to, like for example: profiles outside of your LinkedIn network.

 Searches made with an X-ray, reach any content found on the internet, and also allow you to specify more fields and criteria, including the website you want to scan, and all the other handy commands we've listed so far.
 Needless to say, this is very powerful, but there is a little problem.

 X-rays aren't able to identify with absolute precision the context in which a term was used within a page.
-This means that, when searching for Java Developers in Los Angeles you may also find people who's profiles contain an event that occurred in Los Angeles.
-This can lead either to unexpected useful information, but could also be undesired clutter.
+This means that, when searching for Java Developers in Los Angeles you may also find people whose profiles contain an event that occurred in Los Angeles.
+This can lead either to unexpected useful information or could also be undesired clutter.